Connect with us

 You see, it's been seven years since their last studio LP (2017's One More Light), which arrived two months before beloved frontman Chester Bennington tragically took his own life.
 Since then, listeners have been waiting eagerly to see if, when, and how Linkin Park would continue, and when they announced that Dead Sara co-founder Emily Armstrong would be their new frontwoman, many devotees were upset.

 After all, the thought of anyone taking over for Bennington was seen as downright blasphemous (even though everyone involved clarified that Armstrong is not trying to outdo or replace Bennington, but instead trying to steer Linkin Park into a new era that's successful both artistically and commercially).
-Plus, Armstrong's ties to scientology and convicted rapist Danny Masterson were understandably problematic, to put it nicely.
+Plus, Armstrong's ties to scientology and convicted rapist Danny Masterson were understandably problematic.

 Suffice to say that their newest record, From Zero (which marks the debut of Armstrong and drummer Colin Brittain), arrives with mixed feelings from countless fans (if not the music industry as a whole).
 That said, when assessed entirely on its own merits and removed from those controversies, From Zero is a very enjoyable – and even nostalgic – ride that demonstrates how well Armstrong fits into the fold and how well Linkin Park have maintained their adored trademarks.